Fashion Merchandising

 While analyzing, remember to record your findings.
 The findings form the foundations for the next seasons strategy and budget setting.

 By the end of the analysis you should have an in-depth understanding of what worked, what didn't work, any opportunities and risks.
+It's important to take a helicopter view of your category and business to fully understand how macro environments impact your trading environment.

 1. Strengths, what worked?